ducks23/markdown-blog/posts/crypto_mining.md

 )
     - Unzip files to your preferred location

-3. Start Mining!
+3. Start Mining Rig!
     - In the folder of your extracted files you will need to execute the `xmrig` file.
 I'm using linux so I created a file that will run your program with the correct configuration
-    - the command can be found

-Create a start script with the correct mining pool which can be found at [Zephyr Hero Miners](https://zephyr.herominers.com/#).
-You will need to pick the closest mining pool geographically.
+    - Create a start script with the correct mining pool which can be found at [Zephyr Hero Miners](https://zephyr.herominers.com/#).
+    - You will need to pick the closest mining pool geographically.
 I'm in the midwest so I'm going to pick the North American East pool: us2.zephyr.herominers.com:1123.
-Then your wallet address is the address you stored from step one and the worker name can be whatever you want
+    - Your wallet address is the address you stored from step one and the worker name can be whatever you want .

-### Create Run Script
+### Create Execution Script
+This file needs to be run as an root otherwise you will get some errors.
+(On windows run as administrator)
 ```bash
 echo "sudo ./xmrig --donate-level 1 -o us2.zephyr.herominers.com:1123 -u YOUR_ZEPH_WALLET_ADDRESS -p YOUR_WORKER_NAME -a rx/0 -k" > script.sh